 - Open-heart surgery.
 This surgery is done within the first year after birth:

 To correct the problems that are caused by the other defects.

-To place a device called a shunt between the pulmonary artery and the aorta.
+Place a device called a shunt between the pulmonary artery and the aorta.

-To create a pathway between the pulmonary artery and the aorta, allowing more blood to travel to the lungs.
+Create a pathway between the pulmonary artery and the aorta, allowing more blood to travel to the lungs.

 Follow these instructions at home: